PacoReinaCampo/MPSoC-DV/lifecycle/book/chapters/chapter6.md

 - **Quality Assurance**: Helps maintain the quality and reliability of the hardware by addressing defects and issues promptly.
 - **Regulatory Compliance**: Ensures compliance with industry standards and regulatory requirements for documentation and issue management.

-## Key Elements of Problem Reports
+## KEY ELEMENTS OF PROBLEM REPORTS

 ### Identification Information